-We earned \$82,031 in revenues during the year ended September 30, 2016, as compared with no revenues for the year ended September 30, 2015.
-We earned revenues in the last quarter of our fiscal year as a result of our technology acquisition from CleanSpark.
-However, because we only just acquired CleanSpark and given the contractual contingencies with CleanSpark's customers and its early stage of operation, we are unable to estimate with any degree of certainty the amount of future revenues, if any, from existing contracts.
+We earned \$447,963 in revenues during the year ended September 30, 2017, as compared with \$82,031 in revenues for the year ended September 30, 2016.
+Most of our revenue stemmed from design income

+Most of our revenue for the year ended September 30, 2017 was in the form of design income and residential grid work from the CleanSpark side of our business.
+This income was the result of a contract to perform engineering designs for a microgrid layout.
+While we benefit from the revenues generated from this type of service, we hope to generate more significant revenue from customers that hire us to construct, operate and maintain our System.
+We hope to have more news on these efforts in future reports.
+However, because we only just acquired CleanSpark and given the contractual contingencies with CleanSpark's customers and its early stage of operation, we are unable to estimate with any degree of certainty the amount of future revenues, if any, from existing or future contracts.
 Also, we do not anticipate earning significant revenues from our Gasifier business until such time that we have fully developed our technology and are able to market our products.